analogdevicesinc/doctools/docs/docs_guidelines.rst

    the HTML pages of documentation.
 If not set, some components of the pages may not render properly.

-Alternatively, WeasyPrint can be used with :ref:`author-mode` with this command:
+Alternatively, WeasyPrint can be used with :ref:`serve` with this command:

 .. shell::

    ~/some_repository/docs
-   $adoc author-mode --directory . --builder pdf
+   $adoc serve --directory . --builder pdf

 The advantage of WeasyPrint is that the design styles (CSS stylesheet) is respected.